AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-inlinezoom-viewer-about/c-html5-inlinezoom-viewer-customizingviewer/r-html5-inlinezoom-viewer-customize-tooltips.md

 ---
 description: On desktop systems some user interface elements like buttons have tooltips that are displayed on mouse hover.
-seo-description: On desktop systems some user interface elements like buttons have tooltips that are displayed on mouse hover.
-seo-title: Tooltips

 solution: Experience Manager
 title: Tooltips
-uuid: 726eb6c1-378b-499e-b4c4-c293db8fdc71

 feature: Dynamic Media Classic,Viewers,SDK/API,Inline Zoom
 role: Developer,Business Practitioner
 ---